 I often trail run a section of this park as part of a 10 mile loop combining the Mansfield Hollow yellow loop, Dorwart Preserve, Coney Rock, down to the Nipmuck Trail and over to 50 Foot Cliff, through the iron bridges section, and back onto the Mansfield Hollow yellow loop.

 Alfred Oden owned Coney Rock until 1933 when he sold the west half to Knute Olsen and the east to Warren Chapin.
 Olsen’s half was bought by the town in 2001 and is part of the 61-acre Dorwart Family Preserve.
 In response, David Storrs Chapin, Warren’s son, sold his half to Joshua’s Trust in 2002, who added 9 acres.
-In 2009, this was connected to Proposal Rocks by another 5.9 acres
+In 2009, this was connected to Proposal Rock by another 5.9 acres.

 Peter Marteka – Coney Rock, an Autumn Beauty in Mansfield (2010)